A layout should make sense — visually and mechanically.

 to R.

-This is much better, because both 'buff abilities' are next to each other and use great keys.
+This is reasonable, because both of our 'buff abilities' are next to each other and use great keys.

 This is really clunky and looks awful.